-Messrs.
-Kaplan and Knell and Ms. Kanin-Lovers have each informed us that they are willing to serve as a director.
+Each of the nominees for 2016 has informed us that they are willing to serve as a director.
 If any nominee ceases to be a candidate for election for any reason, the Proxy will be voted for a substitute nominee designated by the Company's Board.
 The Board currently has no reason to believe that any nominee will not remain a candidate for election as a director or will be unwilling to serve as a director if elected.